BgameXL/LanPlus/README.md

 ## A note from Dev

 LAN+ is built with help from an AI coding tool (Claude).
 I use it, but every feature is designed, reviewed, and tested in-game by me before it ships.
-Over 70% is made by a human, 30% was made with AI
+Over 70% is made by a human, 30% was made with AI.

 ## License